 Those are just some of the perks from effective knowledge management.
 There are many more across every department and individual.
 It doesn’t only improve your internal operations but also the lives of your customers.
 Which has a knock-on impact on retention and loyalty.
 Read on to discover why you should be prioritising your knowledge management this year.

 Creating a one-stop-shop means employees and customers don’t spend hours searching for answers.
 A search function within the knowledge base speeds this process up even more.
 Reducing time searching increases productivity as employees can focus on the task at hand.
 It also leads to happier customers as they can find answers and solutions at the click of a button.

 With everything in one place, it’s much easier to update documents when needed.
 When files are stored on different systems, you may not notice when they are out-of-date.
-For legal and HR documents, in particular, that could cause huge issues later on.
+For legal knowledge management and HR documents, in particular, that could cause huge issues later on.
 But it’s also vital to regularly update your sales and customer support documents, to keep them effective.
 This process becomes less time-intense when employees can rapidly access and review files.
 Plus, it ensures a consistent brand identity.
 You can see mismatched branding instantly when documents are side-by-side.

 Making knowledge accessible prevents knowledge gaps appearing when employees leave or go on holiday.
 There’s better continuity of service for customers too.
 As every employee is well-informed and there isn’t one person who holds all the knowledge about a product or customer.

 Having information in one place allows for iterative improvements to operations, customer service, products and knowledge.
 Knowledge bases help employees update documents with new releases, troubleshooting tips and best practice.
 Plus, the collaborative nature of knowledge bases lends itself to continuous tweaking.
 A sales team member, for example, may spot some improvements to marketing copy.
 It’s easier to spot information gaps too.
 Such as a particular problem that’s often encountered by the customer support team.